badamiec3/readMeFile/README.md

 Once the app is considered stable, it is then pushed to a separate VM for deployment.
 This service is run using the Python-based HTTP web server Gunicorn, which is designed around the concept of 'workers' who split the CPU resources of the VM equally.
 When users connect to the server, a worker is assigned to that connection with their dedicated resources, allowing the server to run faster for each user.

 ## Project Tracking
-Trello was used to track the progress of the project (pictured below).
-You can find the link to this board here: https://trello.com/b/UfMXjN8h/constellations
+JiraSoftware was used to track the progress of the project (pictured below).
+You can find the link to this board here: https://badamiec.atlassian.net/jira/software/projects/CAF/boards/3/backlog

 ![trello][trello]